 1970s – today

-After unveiling the new logo, it became clear that Velux had moved away from the standard shape of a long skylight window and focused solely on appeal.
-The company wanted its visual identity to grab attention and, to achieve this, made it bold, vibrant, and even slightly shocking.
+After unveiling the new logo, it became clear that Velux had moved away from the standard long skylight window shape and focused solely on appeal.
+The company wanted its visual identity to grab attention, so it made it bold, vibrant, and even slightly shocking.
 What we see now is the result of this combination.
 The emblem is striking and unusually crimson.

 The color stands out immediately, as it’s not typically associated with a window system manufacturer, making it seem out of sync with the logo’s theme.
 However, this isn’t the case.
-It’s important to remember that the brand is Danish, and the flag of Denmark features a red shade of this tone.
+It’s important to remember that the brand is Danish, and the Danish flag features a shade of red.
 The company showcases its heritage, placing the country of origin at the forefront of its identity.
 Moreover, the national flag combines crimson with white, symbolizing hope, purity, and sincerity.

 The result of this redesign is a bright and energetic color palette.
 It adds internal dynamism to the static elements and encourages action.
 Additionally, red is a popular color in visual identity.
-It’s eye-catching and positive, creating a favorable mood due to its association with the sun and warmth—factors closely tied to the company’s focus on skylight windows.
+It’s eye-catching and positive, creating a favorable mood through its association with the sun and warmth, which align closely with the company’s focus on skylight windows.

 The brand name is placed inside a long crimson rectangle.
 As before, it’s centered within the geometric shape, equally distanced from all edges, giving the impression that the text is floating in the red space.
-The chosen font is formal, but the letters are now short and compact rather than tall and elongated.
+The chosen font is formal, but the letters are now shorter and more compact than before.
 This design choice made the text more compact without affecting readability.

 The typeface consists of bold, capitalized, serif, and geometric glyphs.
 The letters are closely spaced, almost touching the rectangular serifs, but they don’t look unrefined, evoking a retro style.
 The large, blocky letters make a favorable impression, suggesting the reliability and quality of the company’s products while maintaining the brand’s positive image.
 The large white text on the red background creates a striking and impactful look.